green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/gpu-energy-nvidia-smi-component.md

 Where:
 - `TIMESTAMP`: Unix timestamp, in microseconds
-- `READING`: The estimated % CPU used
+- `READING`: The energy used by the GPU in milliWatts (Ex: 12230 for 12.23 Watts)

 Any errors are printed to Stderr.